 Ethicon, a subsidiary of Johnson & Johnson, opposed the decision.
 Judge Goodwin, however, determined that the 26 cases were similar enough to try in front of a jury.
 Additionally, considering that there are more than 23,000 lawsuits currently pending against Johnson & Johnson, a consolidation was warranted.
 By consolidating these cases into one, all parties involved can also save time and money.
 For the individuals who have suffered after having a mesh product implanted, a timely decision would come as a relief.
 So far, Ethicon has failed to settle cases with plaintiffs.

-The complications caused by this device have left many women to suffer with horrid recoveries, large medical bills, lost wages, and ongoing pain.
+The complications caused by these devices have left many women to suffer with horrid recoveries, large medical bills, lost wages, and ongoing pain.
 From a civil standpoint, our firm has represented numerous families who are the victims of the complications from the transvaginal mesh device.
-If you or a loved one has experienced any of these problems because of an implanted or removed AMS transvaginal mesh, we encourage you to consult with one of our transvaginal mesh attorneys as soon as possible.
+If you or a loved one has experienced any of these problems because of an implanted or removed Mentor transvaginal mesh or sling, we encourage you to consult with one of our transvaginal mesh attorneys as soon as possible.
 A successful civil claim pursued against the responsible party will help compensate the victims for the costly medical expenses, and hopefully for their pain, suffering, and lost wages for time missed from work.
 Further questions can be directed to the Fears | Nachawati Law Firm by emailing the lead TV Mesh lawyer, Majed Nachawati at firstname.lastname@example.org, or by calling our office at 1.866.705.7584.